DPW Worlds Tag Team Championship

 The DPW Worlds Tag Team Championship is a men's professional wrestling world tag team championship owned and promoted by Deadlock Pro-Wrestling (DPW).
 The Reality x NDA (Chance Rizer and Patrick Scott) were the inaugural champions.
-The current champions are Bo-Dash (Bojack and Morgan Dash), who are in their first reign as a team and individually.
-They won the titles by defeating Miracle Generation (Dustin Waller and Kylon King) at Showdown in Cary II in Cary, North Carolina on November 7, 2025.
+The current champions are Miracle Generation (Dustin Waller and Kylon King), who are in their record-tying second reign as a team and individually.
+They won the titles by defeating Bo-Dash (Bojack and Morgan Dash) at 4th Anniversary in Cary, North Carolina on December 12, 2025.

 The titles have been defended in the main event of seven major DPW events.

 History

 The DPW Worlds Tag Team Championship was first announced on the March 17, 2022 edition of DPW Fire by Chris Danger.
 The inaugural champions would be decided at DPW Forever between The Workhorsemen (Anthony Henry and JD Drake) and The Reality x NDA (Chance Rizer and Patrick Scott), the latter team of whom would be the winners.